Battery Maritime Building: Services

+Governor's Island

 Throughout the year, public ferry service to Governors Island operates out of slip 7.
 The ferries are operated by the Trust for Governors Island.
 Ferries run half-hourly every day of the week.
 The ferries travel to Soissons Landing on the north side of the island, covering the distance between the destinations in about seven minutes.

+Seastreak

 In August 2020, SeaStreak operated ferries from slip 5, having relocated from Pier 11/Wall Street due to dredging near Pier 11.
 As of May 2022, SeaStreak ferries had been relocated to Pier 11 to accommodate construction at the Battery Maritime Building.
-As of October 11, 2025, Seastreak is expected to return to slip 5 to accommodate Pier 11's construction and help alleviate passenger congestion.
+On October 11, 2025, Seastreak returned to slip 5 on a permanent basis.